 Third, we aim to examine the role of individual differences in intergroup decision-making processes.
 We will identify how personal characteristics such as values, perception of stochastic conflict, and social dominance orientation affect decision-making in intergroup contexts.
 This objective seeks to link individual psychological profiles with broader social behaviors in conflict settings.
 By connecting individual psychological differences with decision-making outcomes in intergroup conflicts, this research could inform targeted interventions designed to reduce conflict and promote social cohesion.
 Understanding these links is also crucial for developing more nuanced models of human behavior in social psychology.

-3. Comprehensive description of the methodology and plan of operation, including the respective roles of the Israeli and American principal investigatorss
+3. Comprehensive description of the methodology and plan of operation, including the respective roles of the Israeli and American principal investigators

+Study 1: Monetary vs. Life Decisions This study aims to explore how participants from different cultural backgrounds (Israelis, Americans and Turkish) make decisions when faced with trade-offs between monetary outcomes and human lives.